Return to Plan Your Ceremony

 Psalm 121 Lift up my eyes to the hills.

-I lift up my eyes to the hills– where does my help come from?
-My help comes from the LORD, the Maker of heaven and earth.
+Lord, the Maker of heaven and earth.
 He will not let your foot slip– he who watches over you will not slumber; indeed, he who watches over Israel will neither slumber nor sleep.
-The LORD watches over you– the LORD is your shade at your right hand; the sun will not harm you by day, nor the moon by night.
-The LORD will keep you from all harm– he will watch over your life; the LORD will watch over your coming and going both now and forevermore.
+The Lord watches over you– the Lord is your shade at your right hand; the sun will not harm you by day, nor the moon by night.
+The Lord will keep you from all harm– he will watch over your life; the Lord will watch over your coming and going both now and forevermore.

 Psalm 128 Happy is everyone who fears the Lord.